- Training & Certification

 |Statement of Purpose|

-We, the members of the Society of Animal Welfare Administrators (SAWA) wish to state that the express purpose of our organization is to create an association made up of paid professional administrators employed by organizations generally accepted to be a part of the humane movement.
+We, the members of The Association for Animal Welfare Advancement (The Association, formerly known as SAWA) wish to state that the express purpose of our organization is to create an association made up of paid professional administrators employed by organizations generally accepted to be a part of the humane movement.
 It is our intention to establish standards of competence, integrity and professionalism by which we will judge our own number and which, we hope, will identify us as the best in our field.

 We hope by this means to enhance the value, effectiveness and standing of our individual members in particular and the humane movement in general.